Using the Mixed Reality Controller

 Using Rotational and Positional Tracking

-For devices that support positional tracking (such as Google Tango), developers can choose to use Positional Tracking by selecting "POSITIONAL" Tracking mode in the Device Tracker section of the Vuforia Configuration panel.
+For devices that support positional tracking, developers can choose to use Positional Tracking by selecting "POSITIONAL" Tracking mode in the Device Tracker section of the Vuforia Configuration panel.
 This will enable 6DOF (Degrees of Freedom) tracking on the device.

 - Be sure that the physical target is positioned with the correct orientation